AZJTZC/zenconsulting/content/english/_index.md

 about:
   enable : true
   subtitle : "About Us"
-  title : "Established in 2009, our “Why” is a passion to help clients remove the worry in transformations, with 'ZEN'-like calm" content : "With over 25 years of digital transformation experience, our Founder Rowan Teh has seen the best and worse examples of projects.
+  title : "Established in 2009, our “Why” is a passion to help clients reduce the worry in transformations, with 'ZEN'-like calm" content : "With over 25 years of digital transformation experience, our Founder Rowan Teh has seen the best and worse examples of projects.
 He says, *“executing projects is as much an art than it is a science.
 You can apply the rigour of methodologies and systems, but without leadership, stakeholder management and intuition, you’re destined to fail.”* Zen Consulting provides the trusted advisor to ensure transformations are set-up for success." bg_image : "images/backgrounds/about-us-bg.png"